Amanda-L/WashU-ML-Project3-KernelSVM-2023/README.md

 # Project 3: Kernel SVM

-View 03kernelsvm.html for detailed instructions on the assignment.
+View 03kernelsvm.html under the Instructions folder for detailed instructions on the assignment.